-Exercise and glaucoma patients may be beneficial.
+Exercise for glaucoma patients may be beneficial.
 Research has shown that regular exercise may lower intraocular pressure (IOP) in glaucoma patients.
 It does not have to be rigorous exercise to have a beneficial effect, but rather a brisk walk every other day for 20 to 30 minutes.
 Only your glaucoma specialist can determine if you have the type of glaucoma that would benefit from exercise and adequately assess the positive effects on your eye (intraocular) pressures.

-Other risk factors such as family history, race, advancing age, diabetes, nearsightedness and high blood pressure are more difficult to measure and in some cases (family history!) impossible to change.
+Other risk factors such as family history, race, advancing age, diabetes, nearsightedness and high blood pressure are more difficult to measure and, in some cases (family history), impossible to change.
 Some factors we can influence, however.
 There is some recent evidence suggesting that regular exercise can reduce eye pressure.
-As an added benefit, regular exercise can have a positive impact on other glaucoma risk factors such as diabetes and high blood pressure.
+As an added benefit, regular exercise can have a positive impact on other glaucoma risk factors, such as diabetes and high blood pressure.

 Prevention is a key word in glaucoma management.

 Recent evidence indicates that regular exercise can reduce eye pressure.